Azure-Samples/contoso-chat/docs/index.md

 Click Run again.
 Do you get the same output?

 * **Remember**: Generative AI models are non-deterministic.
-Unless you set the "Temperature" parameter of the model to zero (not recommended!) you will likely get a different response each time.
+Responses are generated randomly so you will likely get a different response each time.

-### Try changing the name
+#### 2. Try changing the name

 Change the `firstName` field in `basic.prompty` as follows:
 ```